larean/obsinfo/QUESTIONS_infofiles.rst

     - some of these features could even be useful for "standard" data
     - would have to also put the information into the comments so that it appears in StationXML comments (or create an ``extras_commented`` field?)

+  Another possibility would be to allow two types of network file: "full" (\*.network.yaml) and "obs" (\*.obsnetwork.yaml)

 - **Define and use a standard naming system for response files**

+- **Allow instrument-components to be specified using other formats as well**

+  Such as REF, for people who are used to using that

 - **Allow a generic and a specific instrument_components file?**  The generic version could become a standard library (downloadable or